wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 ## Configuration

 A simple configuration mechanism is supported by the NF-FG formalism.
-In paritucular, it is possibile to:
+In particular, it is possibile to:

   * assign the MAC address, IPv4 address and netmask to a specific VNF interface;
   * create ports of the VNF connected to the Internet through the UN control interface, and not through the NF-FG itself.